Search for a new neutral gauge boson produced in association with one or two b jets and decaying into a pair of muons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Data and simulated samples

 \section{Data and simulated samples}

 Signal Monte Carlo (MC) samples were prepared with \MGvATNLO~\cite{MadGraph}~version 2.4.2 (2.6.0) for 2016 (2017 and 2018) at leading order (LO) with the NNPDF3.1 \cite{NNPDF:2017mvq} parton distribution functions (PDFs) in the five flavor scheme.
-For parton shower and fragmentation, the generator was interfaced with PYTHIA 8.226 (8.230) \cite{pythia8}, using the CUETP8M1 tune~\cite{CMS:2015wcf} (CP5 tune~\cite{Sirunyan:2019dfx}) for 2016 (2017 and 2018) samples and MLM matching \cite{MLM_2007}.
-The Universal \textsc{FeynRules} Output (UFO) for the signal processes was privately \textsc{FeynRules} via FeynRules~\cite{Christensen_2009} and can be found on the HEPData record for this analysis \cite{HEPData}.
-Signals are generated at \PZpr boson masses of 125, 150, 175, 200, 250, 300 and 350\GeV, and with \dbse values of 0.04, 0.5, and 1.0 with resonance widths narrow compared to the detector resolution.
+The MLM technique \cite{MLM_2007} is used to eliminate the double counting between jets from the matrix element calculations and parton shower.
+The signal process is generated with up to two additional partons.
+The Universal FeynRules Output (UFO) ~\cite{Christensen_2009} configuration file for the signal process was privately prepared and can be found in the HEPData record for this analysis \cite{HEPData}.
+Signals are generated at \PZpr boson masses of 125, 150, 175, 200, 250, 300, and 350\GeV, and with \dbse values of 0.04, 0.5, and 1.0, with resonance widths of less than 1\% of the \PZpr boson mass.
+This is lower than the reconstructed dimuon mass resolution, which ranges from 1.7\GeV at 125 GeV to 7.2 GeV at 350\GeV.
+Different \dbse samples change the proportion of different production categories, each with its unique product of acceptance and efficiency, but not the dimuon mass shape.
+The \dbse values were chosen to cover different production categories \cite{PhysRevD.97.075035}.